sammeister/nanodegree-projects/nd-disaster-pipeline/README.md

 ## Project Motivation<a name="motivation"></a>

 Along the project, we had the opportunity to positively contribute to communities in need for help.
-Indeed, being provided with [Appen] (https://appen.com/) data, we had access to thousands of text messages sent during disaster events by real persons.
+Indeed, being provided with [Appen](https://appen.com/) data, we had access to thousands of text messages sent during disaster events by real persons.
 Main purpose of the project is to deliver an ML model that will be consumed by an API used to classify messages.
 The project will be made of three main components

-1. web app accessible to emergency workers where they can input text message and get a classification for it into several categories.
+1. Web app accessible to emergency workers where they can input text message and get a classification for it into several categories.
 2. ETL pipeline responsible for pulling text messages data from a given source and wrangle it to best fit our ML model requirements
 3. machine learning pipeline that consists in several steps carried out to build a robust and optimized ML model used to categorize text messages